nplan-io/eng-onsite-risk-chart/README.md

 - ### Containers/RiskChart
   Renders the chart described in the exercise document.
   Props you should care about:
-- `data`: `[{date: String, risk: Number}]` — this should already work with the data you receive from the API
+- `data`: `[{date: String, risk: Number, taskCount: Number}]` — this should already work with the data you receive from the API
 - `highlightAreas`: `[{start: String, end: String}]` — an array of objects defining the edges of areas to highlight on the chart, as date strings parseable by `new Date`
 - `onAreaSelect`: `function` — callback for when the user selects an area of the chart.
 This will be called with a `{start: String, end: String}` object as above.
+The chart component is unopinionated about the minimum or maximum size of a highlight.

 ---